2023 Cheltenham Festival Day 2 Tips

 The big race may make the headlines but the big betting event of Cheltenham day 2 races is the Coral Cup, a very competitive handicap hurdle.
 As with the opening day, our tipsters will provide their Cheltenham Festival day 2 tips through the card as the ‘greatest show on turf’ continues.

-Cheltenham day 2 races promises to be another top-class afternoon of exciting racing action, kicking off at 1.30pm with the Ballymore Novices’ Hurdle and drawing to a close with the Weatherbys Champion Bumper at 5.30pm.
+Cheltenham day 2 races promises to be another top-class afternoon of exciting racing action, kicking off at 1.20pm with the Turners Novices’ Hurdle and drawing to a close with the Weatherbys Champion Bumper at 5.20pm.

-All eyes will be on the day’s feature race however, the Queen Mother Champion Chase, the third of four Grade One contests on the second day and the tapes go up at 3.30pm as the fourth race of the day.
+All eyes will be on the day’s feature race, the Queen Mother Champion Chase, the third of four Grade One contests on the second day and the tapes go up at 4.00pm as the fourth race of the day.

-The first of seven Cheltenham Festival day 2 races is the Ballymore Novices’ Hurdle over an extended two and a half miles.
-Famous names on the roll of honour for this event include subsequent Champion Hurdle winners Istabraq, Hardy Eustace and Faugheen.
-Irish-trained runners have won eight of the last nine renewals.
+The first of seven Cheltenham Festival day 2 races is the Turners Novices’ Hurdle over an extended two and a half miles.
+Famous names on the roll of honour for this event include subsequent Champion Hurdle winners Istabraq, Hardy Eustace and Faugheen, while the hugely promising Ballyburn won in splendid isolation a year ago.

 We remain in novice company for the second race but switch to the larger obstacles for the Brown Advisory Novices’ Chase (formerly known as the RSA Chase).
 This race has been won by future Gold Cup winners including Denman and Bobs Worth.